Table of contents:

 Summary

-Takuan is one of the Tsukemono – pickled vegetables that play a large role in Japanese food.
-The starting product is the daikon radish, which can be compared to the German winter radish.
-This is dried for a few weeks until it is soft and pliable, and then pickled for a total of 6 months.
-The bright yellow color is created during the pickling process.
-Today, however, this is often helped with food coloring – both natural and artificial.
+Takuan belongs to the Tsukemono – the pickled vegetables that play a big role in Japanese food.
+The base ingredient is Daikon radish, which can be compared to the German winter radish.
+It is dried for several weeks until soft and bendable, and then pickled for a total of 6 months.
+During pickling, it develops that vibrant yellow color.
+These days, however, food coloring—both natural and artificial—is often used to enhance the color.

 How do you eat Takuan?

-Takuan is often served with rice and other dishes, but is also very popular with sushi.
-Takuan is especially common in Futo Maki (a sushi variety that is very wide and thick) and in Temaki-Sushi (a variant that visually resembles a school cone).
-However, Takuan is also served at the end of the meal, as it – like all Tsukemono – is exceptionally good for digestion.
+Takuan is often served with rice and other dishes, but it's also very popular with sushi.
+Takuan features especially often in Futo Maki (a type of sushi that is very wide and thick) and in Temaki-Sushi (a variety that visually looks like an ice cream cone).
+Takuan is also served at the end of a meal since—like all Tsukemono—it’s considered particularly good for digestion.

 Comments